Aller au contenu principal

 The Protestant school

-English speaking settlers were predominately protestabt.
+English speaking settlers were predominately Protestant.
 Schooling was a priority for these families, who were anxious that their children be educated.
 According to historians Cyrus Thomas and C.M.
 Day (1869), our first school dates from 1809.
 It followed a petition from Hendrick Ruiter and others, to Sir Gordon Drummond, Administrator-in-Chief.

 The first school was built in Mansonville.
 For more than twenty years, it was the only school in Potton.
 Later, eighteen Protestant schools were raised in different parts of the countryside and most of these were also used as a meeting halls for Bible study and Church services on Sundays.